 Later during Roman times, there were a number of Roman villas, supplied by a roman road that passed by the village.
 One villa was noted in 936 as Cauneta Villa.

 In 1593 an elm was planted in La Caunette at the entrance to the fortified gate of the old village (La Carambelle).
 The elm survived for 400 years until 1985, when it was unable to be saved from the rigors of disease and old age.
-A local artist, who lives at the Moulin de Cantarane, just outside La Caunette in the direction of Aigues-Vives, created a sculpture commemorating the old elm - now found near the church in 1988.
+A new tree was planted in its place - opposite the Restaurant La Cave, and now is a grand youngster, who provides good shade in the Summer.

 Population and the village.